Kansas Sports Betting

 State law authorizes the state’s four commercial casinos to partner with third-party operators to manage up to three online betting platforms each.

-Kansas sports betting law also clears the way for one casino to partner with a professional sports team (namely, KC Sporting) to launch an additional online sportsbook.
 As a result, Kansas has room for up to 13 legal sports betting apps.
-That’s not including tribal gaming operators who may also renegotiate their gaming compacts with the state to offer sports betting.
+That doesn’t include tribal gaming operators who may also renegotiate their gaming compacts with the state to offer sports betting.

-In addition, the state’s four commercial casinos may select up to 50 other retail locations to accept wagers in-person via kiosks or other electronic devices.
-Potentially qualifying locations include professional sports venues and “other marketing entities” approved by the Kansas Lottery.
+In addition, the state’s four commercial casinos may select up to 50 other retail locations to accept wagers in person via kiosks or other electronic devices.

 Licensed Kansas Sportsbooks Pay a 10% Sports Betting Fee

-A unique aspect in Kansas sports betting law is that it calls for 80% of tax revenue, or an estimated $6 to $10 million per year, to attract another professional sports team to the state.
-Lawmakers added the provision following news the Chiefs were considering moving to the Kansas side of the border.
+A unique aspect of Kansas sports betting law is that it calls for 80% of tax revenue, or an estimated $6 to $10 million per year, to attract another professional sports team to the state.

 Senator Rob Olson explained the reasoning behind the measure this way: